nextstepitt/standard-course-template/README.md

 The structure of the LaTeX documents is such that you really do not need to know much about LaTeX.
 All that is really necessary is to understand where to put image files and how to use the macros that have been defined for you!
 You should simply be able to plug your content into the templates and everything will work.
-Note: $ and & are sometimes special characters in the LaTeX world; escape them with a backslash in your text.
+Note: $ and & are sometimes special characters in the LaTeX world; escape them by preceeding them with a backslash in your text.

 The workbook is divided into a preamble of LaTeX definitions for consistent course material, and a series of subfiles in each chapter of the book.
 The book starts with a *00_Front-Matter* chapter that contains subfiles for: